 Upon arrest of domestic violence, call our dependable, licensed bail bondsmen.
-Our team provides domestic violence bail in Athens, GA and surrounding counties.
+Our team provides domestic violence bail in Jefferson, GA and surrounding counties.
 We understand the trauma you may be facing and only want to help your loved one get their jail bail fast.

 In the state of Georgia domestic violence is applicable towards the behavior of a household member, family member (regardless of where they live), or current/former intimate partner by the suspect.
 Domestic Violence is a charge made when it is believed that abusive behavior including, but not limited to, sexual assault, willful intimidation, battery, or assault has been committed.

 Understanding what you or your loved one has been charged with is very important for every arrest.
 In the case of domestic violence, most people understand the truly dangerous and violent actions which can result in an arrest, however, it is often overlooked how little it takes to be arrested.
 In a situation where an argument between you and your loved one or household member escalates to shouting could be enough to be charged if threats are involved.
 A neighbor could overhear your emotional exchange and call the police.
 A simple warning for disturbing the peace could easily mount to a charge of domestic violence due to the witness testimony.

 You could also be charged with domestic violence if, during that heated argument, one of you grabs a plate or lamp and breaks it.
 This counts as destruction of property and can fall under domestic violence laws.
 More than that, it is important to remember that even if the alleged victim does not press charges, the charges will not be dropped.
 It is the state which is pressing charges against you.